grygoryshyn/Ebb-app/support.md

 Sync requires Ebb Pro and iCloud.
 Check that you are signed into the same Apple Account on both devices and that **iCloud Drive** is on.
-Sync happens in the background and can take a moment after a change.
+Sync happens in the background and can take some time after a change.

 ### I bought Ebb Pro but a new device does not have it